 B.A., Stanford University

 Originally from North Idaho, Dr. McFarland received his B.A. from Stanford University and his M.A., M.Phil., and Ph.D. degrees from Yale University.
 Before coming to the University of Missouri, he was a Miller Center fellow at the University of Virginia in 2012-13 and a Dickey Center fellow at Dartmouth College in 2013-14.
-In 2018-19 he is serving as a Warren Center faculty fellow at Harvard University.
+In 2018-19 he served as a Warren Center faculty fellow at Harvard University.

 “The United States and the Oil Price Collapse of the 1980s,” in Duccio Basosi, Giuliano Garavni, and Massimiliano Trentin, eds., Counter-Shock: The Oil Counter-Revolution of the 1980s (I.B.
 Tauris, 2018)

 "Oil Diplomacy," in Gorden Martel, ed., The Encyclopedia of Diplomacy (Malden, MA: Wiley-Blackwell, 2018), pp. 1381-1388.

 Introduction, roundtable review of Salim Yaqub, Imperfect Strangers: Americans, Arabs, and U.S.–Middle East Relations in the 1970s (Ithaca: Cornell University Press, 2016), SHAFR Passport, September 2017

 Review of Nathan Citino, “The Ghosts of Development: The United States and Jordan’s East Ghor Canal,” Journal of Cold War Studies 16:4 (Fall 2014): 159-188, published online by H-Diplo, October 21, 2016